From Barchetta to Capri

 The Ford Barchetta was to be built on the XR2 model using a 1.6-liter engine with 5 speeds but no turbo.
 It created 96 horsepower.
 The Capri XR2 did have a turbo and created almost 140 horsepower.

 As the Barchetta slowly morphed into a Mercury Capri, the latter gained weight and became longer.
 The Barchetta's wheelbase was 90 inches, the Capri is 95 inches.
 The overall length went from 137 inches to 166 inches, and the width from 61 inches to 64 inches.
 The Capri also had a rear seat.

-As far as performance, the Barchetta took 13 seconds to go from 0-60 mph, while the Capri XR2 got there in 8 seconds.
+As far as performance, the Barchetta took 13 seconds to go from 0 to 60 mph, while the Capri XR2 got there in 8 seconds.

 The Capri sold well in 1991 and was often called a "Barbie" car for women, because in reality, it was not a true sports car like the Miata, but a sporty-looking car for around town.